-The debt securities offered hereby may be secured or unsecured, and may be either senior debt securities, senior subordinated debt securities or subordinated debt securities offered hereby will be issued under an indenture between us and a trustee.
+The debt securities offered hereby may be secured or unsecured, and may be either senior debt securities, senior subordinated debt securities or subordinated debt securities.
+The debt securities offered hereby will be issued under an indenture between us and a trustee.
 The indenture will be qualified under, subject to, and governed by, the Trust Indenture Act of 1939, as amended.